1ssb/1ssb.github.io/README.md

 **Background Photos** generated using DALLE-3 and Edited on Abode Photoshop

-If you use this template, please give credit by including the following text in your site:
+If you use this template, please credit by including the following text in your site:

 ```html
 Template from <a href="https://1ssb.github.io" target="_blank">@1ssb</a>